Growing your blog means having great pictures for your readers, social media and for sponsors wanting more.

 This is how I set up the tripod to take overhead pictures.
 It’s also great for those who want to do the overhead recipe videos.
 I took the picture with my phone, so not the best quality.
 But you get the idea.
 You can see the 3′ x 3′ piece of vinyl on the table and the small remote over to the far right.

 If I am taking pictures of food, I will stick with white or solid colored dishes.
 I’ve learned that most of the time, dishes with a lot of print take away from the food.
-I do use dishes with maybe a striping on the edge, as you can see in the food shots above.
+Use dishes with maybe a striping on the edge, as you can see in the food shots above.
 I have a white dinner plate, bowl and bread plate and keep them in my props box in my office closet.
-I also have small seasonal props to use that can sit on the item I am displaying.
+Using small seasonal props which can sit on the item you are displaying.
 Linens are also great to use with your food items.

 I have found so many great items at Goodwill and consignment stores.
 You can find so many reasonably priced props there.
 I will go to the Dollar General Store after a holiday and pick up a few things for no more than .50 cents!

 A camera is such a personal choice and there are some really beautiful pictures taken with phones and point and shoot cameras.
 I used the Canon T3 for several years and was the perfect ‘beginners” DSLR camera to own!
 It really made a difference in my pictures from my point and shoot.
 Now I know this is a really big investment, but if you look at last years camera, you can find them much cheaper.
 Mine came as a kit and the lens included does great for starting out.